rutvikd1205/fine_tuning/README.md

 # STEPS TO TEST THE FINETUNING PLATFORM
 # HuggingFace Model Fine-Tuning API

+1. Pull the repository in your pc
+2. Install all the requirements
+3. run main.py
+4. Test the curl commands on postman

 This API allows you to fine-tune HuggingFace models using CSV file uploads, configure hyperparameters, and compare results.

 ## Usage